programmiri/brunch-setup-bootstrap4/README.md

 #### bootstrap

 `config.scss`
-Bootstrap can be used very graduated.
+Bootstrap can be used very modular.
 I use `import` in `config.scss` to only the modules of Bootstrap  I like to use instead of the whole bunch.

 ## Javascript
 Bootstrap 4 comes with custom jQuery plugins which comes in handy.
 They're imported in index.js.